Emurasoft/emurasoft.github.io/en/dlg/properties/highlight2/index.md

 Specify a string that designates a line comment.

-## String enclosed by quotation marks group box - Single quotation marks \['...'\] check box
+## String enclosed by quotation marks group box - Single quotation marks \['...'\] checkbox

 If this box is checked, strings enclosed with single quotation marks will be highlighted.

-## String enclosed by quotation marks group box - Double quotation marks \["..."\] check box
+## String enclosed by quotation marks group box - Double quotation marks \["..."\] checkbox

 If this box is checked, strings enclosed with double quotation marks will be highlighted.

-## String enclosed by quotation marks group box - Continue to the next line check box
+## String enclosed by quotation marks group box - Continue to the next line checkbox

 If this box is checked, quoted strings may span multiple lines.